Panegialios F.C.

 Panegialios (Παναιγιάλειος Γ.Σ.
 (Panegialios Gymnastics Club, referring to Aigialeia, a subprefecture covering the northeastern part of Achaea) is a football club based in Aigio, Greece.
 Panegialios has a long tradition in Greek football championships and has several appearances in the Greek Super League (former A' Ethniki), 2nd Division and 3rd Division.
 Additionally the team has reached twice the semi-finals of the Greek Cup competition.
 Panegialios is one of the most successful and popular teams in Achaea and Peloponnese.

 History

-The club was founded on 25 February 1927 in Egio by local selected community members.
-The man who inspired the idea of the formation of a football club in Egio was Zisimos Livas.
+The club was founded on 25 February 1927 in Aigio by local selected community members.
+The man who inspired the idea of the formation of a football club in Aigio was Zisimos Livas.
 Livas, a well-known architect, together with Nick Gardeniotis, C. Sakellaropoulos, Ir.
 Anastasopoulos, K. Eliopoulos, K. Liritzis, Chr.
 Papandianos, etc. have established Panegialios G.S.
-It is worth to mention that the effort for the formation of a football club in Egio had begun from Livas in 1924.
+It is worth to mention that the effort for the formation of a football club in Aigio had begun from Livas in 1924.
 Until 1927 Livas and the other co-founders have raised money in order to establish the club.
 Finally in February 1927 they submitted the statute foundation of the club to the local judicial authorities.